Sepatu-Bot/RedDragonKernel_aio_otfp/README.md

 ### Credits:
   - tanish2k09 (me lol.
 Ma git Ma rulz)
-  - rohantaneja (one reckless boi (also did a tiny contribution to project.
-Only gave the whole base lmao)
+  - rohantaneja (one reckless boi...
+Also did a tiny contribution to project.
+Only gave the whole source base lmao)
   - xakep1993 (his N-port from Jiayu S3)
   - daniel_hk (his N-bringup for aio_otfp)
-  - GSandeep96 (his pocket_mod and promixity fixes)
+  - GSandeep96 (his pocket_mod, promixity fixes and Smart Gestures)
   - Compilers United (adeveloper79, aryankedare, tanish2k09, aswin)
   - Varun Chitre (Varun.chitre15 @ xda-developers)

+### Misc Credits:
+  - Those who made ThunderX governor (Poison wasn't possible without it)
+  - Lenovo for making this device
+  - Git makers for, well, making git...
+  - Github devs
+  - Those who taught me c++ (yes, including stack overflow)
+  - The bugs which popped up every now and then to keep me interested and furious
+  - The code which should've been a bug but compiled fine...
+It's there somewhere